 - When a particular trucking company is experiencing a shortage of drivers, they may push their current drivers to work longer hours, take less vacation, and carry heavier loads, all of which can be a recipe for disaster on the highway.

-While these risks are very real, there may be more danger ahead if the industry is successful in implementing their ideas for a solution.
+While these risks are very real, there may be more danger ahead if the industry is successful in implementing its ideas for a solution.

 Trucking company owners, state and federal legislators, and industry experts have ideas for solving the driver shortage.
 While some of the solutions, such as increasing driver pay and decreasing work hours, could improve safety, other solutions may do just the opposite.
 Potentially dangerous solutions include the following: